Interposition Psychology | Binocular & Monocular Cues for Depth Perception

 How do we use monocular cues?

-We use texture, gradient, linear or aerial perspective, and monocular cues.
+We use texture, gradient, linear or aerial perspective and monocular cues.
 Different artists and graphic designers use these tools.
-According to size and shape, we can visualize a picture in different ways.
+We can visualize a picture in different ways according to size and shape.

 How do we use binocular cues?

 Binocular cues involve using two eyes to be processed by the brain to recognize the perceived depth or distance.
-For this reason, most of the cues are used to make an art of illusion in two-dimensional depth perceptions.
+For this reason, most lines are used to make an art of illusion in two-dimensional depth perceptions.
 These cues are essential to get the idea too steep for climbing, such as stereopsis, disparity, and eye convergence.

 What are convergence binocular cues?

-Convergence binocular cues are the process where our eyes rotate inwards to focus clearly on an object.
-We can recognize afar or a near object through our brain by rotating our eyes.
-The degree of rotation is important to make concepts about the objects.
-When we see a close object, we require rotating more inward than objects farther from our face.
+Convergence binocular cues allow our eyes to rotate inwards to focus clearly on an object.
+Turning our eyes can recognize afar or a near object through our brain.
+The degree of rotation is important to make concepts about things.
+For example, when we see a close something, we require turning more inward than objects farther from our face.

 How do we see the perceived depth?